jeandeaual/go-todo-checker/README.md

 # TODO Checker

-Command-line tool to create a list of TODOs written within Go source code.
+Command-line tool to display a list of TODOs written within a Go package.

 ## Prerequisites